johnhutch/FOODweek/README.md

 * Database initialization

-* How to run the test suite
+* How to run the test suite... super suite.

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions

-* ...
+* What we want on our pizza